- 1 Sunscreen and Coral

 Chemical compounds in sunscreens and other personal care products significantly increase viral abundance in seawater surrounding coral branches.
 This is the result of organic ultraviolet filters, which cause infectious zooxanthellae to enter a lytic viral cycle .
 Normally, the zooxanthellae give the corals their color and provides a mutually beneficial relationship.
 A coral helps the zooxanthellae by providing the materials needed for photosynthesis as well as a safe environment to live.
 In return, the zooxanthellae help the coral remove waste by producing oxygen and supply the coral with the products of their photosynthesis.Under stressors however, the symbiotic relationship between the coral animal and zooxanthellae can become harmful, and the presence of the symbiotic organism is actually toxic to the coral.
 When this relationship becomes toxic, the coral expels the zooxanthellae and the coral becomes transparent and appears white as a result of their calcium carbonate backbone structure showing through.
 While it is difficult for the coral to survive without the zooxanthellae, the release of them is not an instant death sentence like holding on to them would be.
 If normal or healthy conditions return in time, the corals are able to take in new zooxanthellae and start functioning normally again.
 By fostering this viral infection, sunscreens play an influential role in coral bleaching in areas exposed to high levels of human recreation.

 There are a number of chemicals found in organic filter sunscreens that have damaging effects on coral reefs, including oxybenzone, butylparaben, ethylhexylmethoxycinnamate, benzophenone-3, and 4-methylbenzylidene.
-All of these chemicals promote coral bleaching, but the chemical that poses the greatest threat is oxybenzone.
+Benzophenone is a mutagen, carcinogen, and endocrine disruptor, and though it's banned in food and food products, it has been shown to accumulate over time from the degradation of sunscreen products containing octocrylene.
+All of these chemicals promote coral bleaching, but the chemical that has been studied the most is oxybenzone.
 Oxybenzone, a common ingredient in sunscreen that is meant to protect the skin from UV radiation, has been found to have harmful effects on coral reefs.
 This ingredient leaches the coral of its nutrients, exacerbating the coral bleaching process.
 Oxybenzone also causes endocrine, or hormone, disruption, DNA damage, and even death of coral.
 These destructive effects can occur in both mature and larval coral organisms.
 Oxybenzone can cause toxic effects at a concentration of 62 parts per trillion, which is equivalent to a drop of water in six Olympic-size swimming pools.
 Considering that coral reefs are exposed to 4,000 to 6,000 tons of sunscreen each year, higher concentrations of oxybenzone are certainly possible.

 Sunscreen usage and runoff